lonkaars/avans-arcade/docs/architecture.md

 The controller will have four buttons, so 4 data pins are needed on the microcontroller plus a ground and 3.3V or 5V pin.
 In total there are 6 pins needed.
 If the game is going to be played by 2 person, there are 4 more data pins needed so 8 data pins for both controllers.
-For data transfer between STM32 and FPHA there are 4 pins needed at maximum (SPI for instance).
+For data transfer between STM32 and FPGA there are 4 pins needed at maximum (SPI for instance).
 The STM32 will be used and most STM32 boards have enough I/O pins for our needs.
-The STM32 F030 and F091 provided by AVANS both have 15 digital pins and 6 analog pins.
+The STM32 F030 and F091 provided by Avans both have 15 digital pins and 6 analog pins.
 The buttons will be connected as follows:

 ![image](https://user-images.githubusercontent.com/17066065/219113354-cbda7776-bc95-4d1f-8eb9-364f7d4f1b8d.png)

-To implement the input in the game, the input should be ckecked at the start of each game cycle.
-In this case there are no interupts needed.
+To implement the input in the game, the input should be checked at the start of each game cycle.
+In this case there are no interrupts needed.

 # STM32 software